 Outcome Skill Elaboration Communicating Students learn how to use non-verbal communication skills with their partner in order to participate in a safe Snorkelling experience.
 Interpersonal skills Cooperating and collaborating in groups Students must cooperate, work with and develop trust with their buddy whilst in the water in order to minimise possible risks associated with Snorkelling.
-Leading, initiating and facilitating Students are encouraged to exhibit leadership skills by supporting and encouraging peers when Snorkelling in the water.
-Knowledge and Ways to keep healthier and safer Students learn how to exhibit the correct behaviour whilst Snorkelling to reduce the environmental impact and to keep themselves safe from possible risks in the water. understandings Learning physical activities Students learn efficient Snorkelling techniques and gain knowledge of the procedures and protocols involved, enabling them to successfully participate in Snorkelling experiences during the program and in the future.
-Skills for physical Skills for recreating in the outdoors During the Snorkelling program, students learn the skills and techniques to safely and successfully recreate.
-Students also learn about equipment use and how to maintain comfort levels whilst Snorkelling activity Forces and motion Students practise how to control their movements and body position to minimise splash and enhance their Snorkelling experience.
+Leading, initiating and facilitating Students will be encouraged to demonstrate leadership skills by supporting their peers and encouraging them in challenging Snorkelling situations.
+Knowledge and understandings Ways to keep healthier and safer Students are encouraged to understand and develop basic risk management skills to avoid possible risks when Snorkelling.
+Skills for physical activity Skills for recreating in the outdoors During the Snorkelling program, students learn the skills and techniques to safely and successfully recreate.
+Students also learn about equipment use and how to maintain comfort levels whilst Snorkelling.
+Forces and motion Students learn and practise ways to refine and control bodily movements to improve their efficiency and limit their impact on the environment, enhancing their Snorkelling experience.